The Thomas Pages homepage

 Acts 13:1

-note the Greek grammatical
+(note: the Greek

 This